Who's who in Medieval Britain

-Married Edward IV in secret ceremony in 1464.
+Married Edward IV in a secret ceremony in 1464.
 Promoted her relatives to positions of power.
-Retired to monastery on Edward's death
+Retired to a monastery on Edward's death

 Flambard, Ranulf (d.1128)

-Bishop of Durham from 1099, counselor to William II.
+Bishop of Durham from 1099, counsellor to William II.

-Foxe, Richard (1448-1528) - Bishop of Durham and Winchester, counselor to Henry VII and Henry VIII, ousted by Cardinal Wolsey.
+Foxe, Richard (1448-1528) - Bishop of Durham and Winchester, counsellor to Henry VII and Henry VIII, ousted by Cardinal Wolsey.

 Gaveston, Piers (d.1312)